Case Interview Practice

 • Conduct mock interviews focusing on market sizing scenarios.

-• Seek feedback on your performance to identify areas for improvement.
+• Seek feedback from peers or mentors to identify areas for improvement.

 Case-specific AI interview walkthrough preview